Circular Cycling Route of Pembrokeshire Wales

 February to November

 A six centre self-guided circular cycling tour Fishguard to Carmarthen and back on a different route.
-7 nights bed and breakfast in (en-suite wherever possible) guesthouse accommodation, 6 days cycling with hire of a 21 speed all-terrain bicycle.
-Includes; luggage transfers, route guide and maps.
+7 nights bed and breakfast in (en-suite wherever possible) guesthouse accommodation, 6 days cycling with luggage transfers, hire of a 21 speed all-terrain bicycle would be extra, Includes; route guide and maps.

 This 142 mile cycle route starts and finishes in Fishguard follows the Pembrokeshire coastline to Carmarthen at a nice easy pace allowing you plenty of time to admire the views and visit the impressive castles.
 Then a challenging 2 day route across the Preseli hills quite wild and remote takes you back to Fishguard.
 Using miner country roads and some lovely traffic-free sections, this biker friendly route can be done in either direction Fishguard is easily reached by train from London.
 The route takes you through the Pembrokeshire Coast National Park ‘an area of outstanding natural beauty’.
 You will enjoy spectacular views over the Irish Sea, sandy beaches and many castles including Pembroke and Carmarthen.
 The overnight stops include St David’s made famous by the poet Dylan Thomas and the popular seaside resort of Tenby.